potatowagon/copinicoos/README.md

 ```

 #### Set Copernicus Open Hub accounts
-This bot uses 4 Copernicus open hub accounts do download 4 items simultaneously.
+This bot uses 4 Copernicus open hub accounts to download 4 items simultaneously.
 An empty `secrets.py` file has been created during the setup phase.
 Please fill in the following in secrets.py

 ```
 worker1_username = "fill in username"